ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-3-30-First-time-binary-patching,Radare2-and-Ghidra.markdown

 "You find this when searching for some music, which leads you to be-quick-or-be-dead-1.
 Can you run it fast enough?" the hint being "What will the key finally be?"

 The hint didn't give me much to go on nor the description.
-I decided to boot up my docker container and run the program locally. not much output came out all I received was this.
+I decided to boot up my docker container and run the program locally. not much output came out, all I received was this.

 ![image](/assets\img\Posts\First-time-binaery-0.PNG)